mornelroux/Shortcuts/Bootlin.md

        };
 2) Modify `Makefile` to include the new device tree under a suitable variable ex. `dtb-$(CONFIG_ARCH_STM32)`
 3) Run `make dtbs` in the `~/embedded-linux-labs/kernel/linux/` directory
+4) Add the new DTB to the TFTP server directory
+5) Modify `bootcmd` in U-boot to load the new DTB

 ## U-Boot

 ### Build Configuration